gamelost/glcd/README.md

 * Knock: Responds to single client with information on all connected clients.
 * chat: Broadcast to everyone.
 * playerauth: in progress

+Files
+====
+* LICENSE - obvious
+* README.md - this file
+* docker
+* glcd-handlers.go - various handlers for the different types of glcd Messages detailed above.
+* glcd-message-types.go - Data structures for the message types
+* glcd.config.default - Default config options.
+Copy to glcd.config wherever you run glcd.
+* glcd.go - The main server file with the bulk of the setup and message logic.